jeremy-clerk/sync-org-subdomain/README.md

 ### Background

 - The user must have a subdomain in their `publicMetadata`
-- The session token must be customized to include have:
+- The session token must be customized to include:
   - `{"subdomain": {{user.public_metadata.subdomain}} }`
 - The subdomain must match the slug of an org that the user is a member of.
 - Vercel must have a wildcard subdomain set.